jonboland/productselector/README.rst

 and converts them into a simple application that makes purchase recommendations based on the required features selected by a user.

-Any type of product can be used as the basis for an application, and the number of product models that can be included is not limited.
+Any type of product can form the basis of an application, and the number of product models which can be included is not limited.

 The file used to generate the application should state whether each model has a small set of key features, along with the model's price and overall rating.

-The file to read, maximum number of results to display, and correct currency to use can be specified by updating the associated constants.
+File name, maximum number of results to display, and the correct currency are specified by updating the associated constants.

 The necessary formatting can be seen in this `sample Product Selector CSV file`_.